What is the Income Eligibility Guideline set by the USDA Food and Nutrition Service?

 - Monetary indemnity for services such as wages, fees, salaries, and commissions.

-- The net income that comes from self-employment (farm).
+- The net income comes from self-employment (farm).

-- The net income that comes from self-employment (non-farm).
+- The net income comes from self-employment (non-farm).

 - Interests or dividends from the salary or bonds or savings